uol-eps-mech-idro/adc6click/README.md

 # ADC6Click

 This project implements a Python 3 driver for the MikroElectronica ADC 6 Click board that uses the AD7214-8 24 bit ADC.

 ## To Do
+1. Configure ADC for read - HERE

+## DONE
 1. Read the ID register.
-2. Write to a register
-3. Configure ADC for read